Offaly Senior Hurling Championship

 The Offaly Senior Hurling Championship (known for sponsorship reasons as the Molloy Environmental Senior Hurling Championship) is an annual hurling competition contested by top-tier Offaly GAA clubs.
 The Offaly County Board of the Gaelic Athletic Association has organised it since 1896.

-Shinrone are the title holders (2022) defeating Kilcormac–Killoughey in the Final.
+Kilcormac–Killoughey are the title-holders, defeating shinrone by 1–24 to 2–14 in the 2025 final.

 History

 The title has been won at least once by 12 different teams.
 The all-time record-holders are Coolderry, who have won a total of 31 titles.

 Since the beginning, the championship has been dominated by Coolderry, Birr, Drumcullen and St Rynagh's.
 They have won a combined total of 90 of the 124 championship titles.
 Coolderry dominated the first twenty years of the championship, winning eleven titles between 1889 and 1917.
 After this initial golden age, Coolderry regularly claimed championship titles in each of the following decades.
 After making their own breakthrough in 1908, Drumcullen went on to become the team of the decade during the 1920s after winning eight titles between 1918 and 1933.
 Tullamore and Birr subsequently came to the fore, winning eleven titles between them between 1932 and 1948.

 Drumcullen enjoyed their most successful decade when they won seven championships between 1950 and 1960.
 This would be their last championship title.
 St Rynagh's inscribed their name on the roll of honour for the first time in 1965.
 They became the preeminent team of the next three decades and won 16 championship titles between 1965 and 1993.
 By this stage Birr had begun their own golden era.
 After winning their first championship in twenty years in 1991, the club went on to claim eleven more titles between then and 2008.